nefeliand/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a first year PhD candidate at the University of Cyprus, as part of the Marie-Curie CLIPE project under the supervision of Professor [Yiorgos Chrysanthou](http://www.cs.ucy.ac.cy/~yiorgos/).
-I currently work on the [CLIPE](https://www.clipe-itn.eu/) project to design the next-generation of VR-ready characters, capable of behaving realistically while interacting with real users.
+I am a Marie-Curie Early Stage Researcher at the [ITN-CLIPE](https://www.clipe-itn.eu/) project and a PhD candidate under the supervision of Professor [Yiorgos Chrysanthou](http://www.cs.ucy.ac.cy/~yiorgos/).
+I currently work on the design of the next-generation of VR-ready characters, capable of behaving realistically while interacting with real users.